 - Project Management Scope of Works / System Blueprint Scope of Works documentation;

 - Data conversion – test and live Integration/development;

 - Go live;

-As with many other investment factors when implementing ERP, the investment associated with server, back-up, internet and associated infrastructure will vary depending on your choice of on premise vs cloud.
+As with many other investment factors when implementing ERP, the investment associated with the server, back-up, internet and associated infrastructure will vary depending on your choice of on-premise vs cloud.

 Think of the time required from your internal team members for: